DanielPollithy/GIAnT/docs/sphinx/Articles.rst

 Neo4j v.s. relational database for graphs
 -----------------------------------------

-Future use cases of the TransliterationApplication
+Future use cases of the GIAnT
 --------------------------------------------------

 Continuous integration: Testing and deploying code
 --------------------------------------------------

-TransliterationApplication as a service
+GIAnT as a service
 ---------------------------------------